Support for Individuals Transitioning out of the Criminal Justice System

-AHCCCS is engaged with the Arizona Department of Corrections (ADOC) and most of Arizona’s counties, including Maricopa and Pima, in a data exchange process that suspends AHCCCS enrollment upon incarceration, instead of terminating coverage.
-This exchange allows ADOC and counties to electronically send discharge dates for AHCCCS members, which simplifies the process of transitioning members directly into care.
-Through this enrollment suspension process, care can be coordinated by county jails or prisons upon discharge for over 95% of members involved in Arizona’s criminal justice system.
+To facilitate this transition, AHCCCS is engaged with the Arizona Department of Corrections (ADOC) and most Arizona counties covering the majority of the State’s population, including the two largest – Maricopa and Pima – in a data exchange process that allows AHCCCS to suspend eligibility upon incarceration, rather than terminate coverage.
+This exchange also allows ADOC and counties to electronically send release dates, which simplifies the process of transitioning directly into care.
+Through this enrollment suspension process, care can be coordinated by county jails or prisons upon discharge.
+To support this, all AHCCCS Managed Care Organizations (health plans) are contractually required to have a justice systems contact that can ensure a connection to needed physical and behavioral health services.

 Hospital Inpatient IGA